Luckily, many of the same brands that provide tech-lovers with robot vacuums have started to roll out some really great robot mop devices.

 The Ecovacs Deebot R95 is basically a tech-lover’s dream when it comes to robot cleaners.
 We’re not going to claim that it is perfect, because it isn’t.
 But when it works, this machine does everything you want, and more!

-The Ecovacs Deebot R95 is more expensive than the other robots on this list, but it also does so much more than all the other options.
+Furthermore, the Ecovacs Deebot R95 is more expensive than the other robots on this list, but it also does so much more than all the other options.

 While the robot isn’t exactly ugly, the iLife V8s still has it topped when it comes to looks.
 The Deebot R95 comes with a bunch of accessories, such as its mop attachment, docking station, a cup to fill the small water tank, and extra brushes and cloths… But it isn’t the accessories that make the Ecovacs Deebot R95 special.